autophagy/twitter-bg-restorer/README.md

 Ctrl+f for 'js-user-style-bg-img'.
 There should be a bit that says `body.user-style-<YOUR USERNAME>`.
 Inside this there should be a css rule that says `background-image: url(X)`.

 Copy and paste this URL for your background image into the extension settings, and choose whether it is a tiled image or not.
 You can also just set it to use a less horrible background colour by filling in the colour textbox with a hex value, and changing the dropdown to 'background colour'.
-Refresh twitter and it should work
+Hit save, refresh twitter and it should work

 until twitter gets rid of backgrounds entirely but hey